Swedish Coastal Artillery: World War II

 After a reduction in units after the 1925 defence proposition, there was a significant expansion of all the branches of the Swedish Armed Forces.
 In particular, the artillery in the Coastal Artillery was modernised and new materiel made in Sweden and imported (from e.g. Czechoslovakia) were introduced.
-The defense line built on the coast of Skåne during World War II was called the Per Albin Line.
+The defence line built on the coast of Skåne during World War II was called the Per Albin Line.
 The detachment in Gothenburg was reorganised and expanded into the Älvsborg Coastal Artillery Regiment in 1942.
 During World War II and onwards, about 60 coastal artillery batteries were built along the Swedish coast.

 Cold War

 With the advent of Marinplan 60 there was a move towards standardization of equipment and an increase in mobile units, one of the most significant additions to the Swedish Coastal Artillery during the 1950s was the creation of the Coastal Ranger companies as a mobile reconnaissance and attack component.

-The Swedish Coastal Artillery was up to the mid-1990s mostly a collection of fixed and mobile units located in the different Swedish archipelagos.
+The Swedish Coastal Artillery was up to the mid-1990s mostly a collection of fixed and mobile units located in the different Swedish archipelagos, and using the layered defense principle in employing guns of varying caliber and range - from the Saab Rb 08 surface to surface missile for a range of up to 70 kms, to the vintage 283 mm cannons for ranges upto 40 kms, 120 mm cannons for ranges upto 20 kms, 105 mm and 75 mm Guns for ranges of 8 kms to 12 kms, and 40 mm autocannons, 20 mm autocannons, 12.7 mm Heavy Machine Guns, Automatic Grenade Launchers, 81 mm and 60 mm Mortars for ranges of 500 metres to 8 kms.
 The main purpose of the Swedish Coastal Artillery was to defend and maintain a visible presence in the Swedish archipelago, and even in peacetime maintain a high level of readiness.
 Units that where stationed around the more important shipping lanes and other naval installations around Sweden were fully manned, even in peacetime.